Does Steward work with beginning farmers and ranchers?

 Updated by Steward Team

-Our origin story:
+Our origin story

-Steward was founded by Dan Miller, whose family has agricultural roots on the Eastern Shore of Maryland that date back to 1884.
+Steward was founded in 2006 by Dan Miller, whose family has agricultural roots on the Eastern Shore of Maryland that date back to 1884.
 Unfortunately, like so many other small family farms, their farm was eventually squeezed out by larger producers, and his mom’s generation was the first to make a living removed from the family land.

 After growing up in his family's real estate business, Dan co-founded Fundrise - the first real estate crowdfunding platform in the United States.